compilers-course-materials/starter-diamondback/README.md

   report an error containg the string "duplicate parameter"
 - If there are multiple function definitions with the same name, report an error containing the string "duplicate function"
+- If a numeric constant is too large (as discussed in class), report an error containing the string "too large"

 Again, these errors should stop the program from compiling, _not_ happen at runtime.
 You can continue to assume that all identifiers within a function body have different names, which is a requirement for ANF (we could implement another pass to rename variables, but we won't do that here).
+See the notes on `well_formed` below for implementation details.

 ### Implementation